Azure/LAMP/scalable-wordpres-on-linux/Readme.md

 ![Resource providers location](images/Sub_Properties_Azure_RP.png)

 Clicking on the "Resource providers" entry will take you to a list of resources where you'll need to filter on "Microsoft.Workloads" in the search bar.
-Once you narrow down, you should see an entry for "Microsoft.Workloads" whose status will read as "NotRegistered".
+Once you narrow this list down, you should see an entry for "Microsoft.Workloads" whose status will read as "NotRegistered".
 With this entry selected, click on "Register" above the search to register this specific resource provider.

 ![Registering Workloads RP](images/registeringRP.png)